dpn418/Online-Marketing-and-Data-Privacy/README.md

-# How the Internet Works website
+# Online Marketing and Data Privacy
 -An IS117 project by Dustin Nguyen

 -[AFS Hosting](https://web.njit.edu/~dn236/IS117/Online-Marketing-and-Data-Privacy/docs/index.html)